0xDBFB7/Nyion/README.md

 Briggs WL, McCormick SF, others.
 A multigrid tutorial.
 Siam; 2000.
 ```

+For all references, see the file references.bib in the associated ion_printer repo.

 There are also a few tests of GCC's new GPU offloading (no significant benefit for these problem sizes).

 # <3